linuxboot/heads-wiki/About/Heads-threat-model.md

 title: Heads Threat model
 permalink: /Heads-threat-model/
 nav_order: 2
-parent: Brief overview of Heads and firmware security
+parent: About
 ---

+Heads Threat model
+{: .fs-8 .m-0 }

 The threat model that Heads proposes to address is very different from that of [Tails](https://tails.boum.org).
 Tails's goal is to allow users to to do